Remains belong to Spc. Vanessa Guillen, Fort Hood officials confirm

 Guillen’s remains were found last week buried near the Leon River in Bell County.

-3rd Cav.
-Regiment commander Col. Ralph Overland also spoke at the news conference and said Guillen’s loss was devastating.
+3rd Cavalry Regiment commander Col. Ralph Overland also spoke at the news conference and said Guillen’s loss was devastating.

 “Our loss of Vanessa Guillen has devastated us all and left a hole in our formation,” Overland said.
 “Thousands have searched, dedicated to finding our soldier, because we never quit, and we never leave a fallen comrade.”

-Following the press conference, U.S. Congressman Roger Williams issued a statement mourning Guillen’s death.
+Following the press conference, U.S. Rep. Roger Williams, R-Austin issued a statement mourning Guillen’s death.

 “It is with great sadness that we mourn the loss of (Spc.)
 Vanessa Guillen, a true American soldier who dedicated her life in service to our nation,” Williams said.
 “My prayers are with her family and the Fort Hood community during this trying time.
 The search for answers into her tragic death must continue, and I call upon the Department of Defense and law enforcement to conduct an immediate and thorough investigation that leads to those responsible being fully brought to justice.”

-U.S. Congressman John Carter also issued a statement after the press conference, urging the judicial system to find the people responsible for Guillen’s death.
+U.S. Rep. John Carter, R-Round Rock also issued a statement after the press conference, urging the judicial system to find the people responsible for Guillen’s death.

 “No judicial conclusion can ever make up for the loss that Vanessa’s family is feeling, but as a former judge, I pray that the justice system is swift and finds those responsible for this horrific crime punished to the fullest extent of the law,” Carter said.
 “This is a devastating outcome to a deeply disturbing tragedy.
 No parent should ever have to go through the pain of losing their child.
 My heart goes out to Vanessa’s loved ones that I know have been dealing with an incredible amount of grief for the last two months.”

-In addition to expressing sadness over Guillen’s death, Efflandt said the Army will honor Spc.
-Vanessa Guillen as part of the Army, will assist prosecutors and will complete the ongoing investigation of sexual harassment.
+In addition to expressing sadness over Guillen’s death, Efflandt said the Army will honor Guillen as part of the Army, will assist prosecutors and will complete the ongoing investigation of sexual harassment.

 The family has maintained that Guillen was sexually harassed by superiors at Fort Hood.
 A team of investigators was brought to Fort Hood last week to inspect its Sexual Harassment/Assault Response and Prevention program, or SHARP.

-Also last week, Army officials identified the soldier suspected in Guillen’s disappearance as Aaron David Robinson.
-Early Wednesday morning, Robinson took his own life when Killeen police attempted to make contact with him in Killeen.
+Also last week, Army officials identified the soldier suspected in Guillén’s disappearance as Aaron David Robinson.
+Early on July 1, Robinson took his own life when Killeen police attempted to make contact with him in Killeen.

 Aguilar was charged last week with conspiracy to tamper with evidence by impairing a human corpse, a second-degree felony.
 She faces up to 20 years in federal prison and a maximum $250,000 fine, according to the Texas Penal Code.